Diane Chambers: Creation and casting

 According to Shelley Long, Diane looks more intelligent than she really is.
 She uses books and academics to communicate with others, usually unsuccessfully.
 After a series of events which bring her scorn and ridicule, Diane realizes that she knows little about the real world and the bar, and must learn about the world without using books.

 Wendie Malick auditioned for the role of Diane; she later appeared in Frasier as Ronny Lawrence.
 Bess Armstrong was offered a role, but she turned it down.
 Long was initially reluctant to audition, expecting to be offered the role straight out.
 The producers took a meeting with her and were able to coax her into reading for the part; according to Glen Charles when Long read "that was it, we knew that we wanted her."

 Before the final decision was made, the list of actresses was narrowed down to three: Long, Lisa Eichhorn, and Julia Duffy.
 The three actresses were paired with the three finalists for the role of Sam (Long was paired with Ted Danson), and each pair auditioned in front of the producers and NBC executives.
 The NBC executives praised the test scenes between Long and Danson, so the creators chose Long.
 Julia Duffy later appeared as one of Diane's friends in "Any Friend of Diane's", a 1982 episode of Cheers.

 When the character was conceived, Diane was to be an executive businesswoman who would have a "love-hate" relationship with ex-baseball player Sam Malone (Ted Danson); their relationship was inspired by the romantic movies of Spencer Tracy and Katharine Hepburn.
 Instead, she became a pretentious graduate student.
 When Long left the series in 1987, the producers reverted to the original concept for Diane to use with Diane's replacement Rebecca Howe (Kirstie Alley).

 Off-screen pregnancy

-In mid-1984, Shelley Long was married to stockbroker Bruce Tyson and was pregnant with his child.
+In mid-1984, Shelley Long was married to stockbroker Bruce Tyson and was pregnant with their child.
 The press speculated that the storyline of Diane's love child would have either Sam or Frasier as its father.
 However, the producers found the pregnancy idea undesirable and scrapped it.
 Instead, Diane became without child, and scenes of Diane and Frasier in Europe were filmed before Long's pregnancy manifested.
 During the third season, Long was filmed from either above her waist or standing behind the bar to disguise her pregnancy.
 In March 1985, she gave birth to a baby girl.
 Les Charles said that he felt, if her character was pregnant with Sam's child and did not marry Sam, she would be seen as unsympathetic, and he did not want the character to marry Sam because it would change the show into a domestic comedy.
+Nevertheless, Rhea Perlman's Cheers character Carla Tortelli would conceive children out-of-wedlock on two occasions in the show's first three seasons, including a third season pregnancy with a man who both declined to marry and was not previously married to.